Rai1975/Canvas2DoIst/README.md

 2. Once you have all the keys inserted into the `.env` file, run the python script.
 3. Now, in your browser, navigate to `localhost:5000/sync-assignments`.
 4. Voila!
 Watch your tasks flow into todoist.

+##### Powershell Automation
+Now if you want to go crazy and set up the powershell script to automate the script with an alias,

+1. Open powershell
+2. Enter `notepad $profile`
+3. Paste the code from `powershell_profile.ps1` into your `$profile`
+4. Boom!
+Now source your profile by running `. $profile` and you're all set!

 This is a jank solution to a problem I've been facing lately to solve my eternal laziness to fill in my todoist myself.
 This can and will be improved to have a better user experience, but I wanted to put this out there for anyone else facing the same issue.